nomadiq/papuaNMR_Exchange/README.md

 ### Data Preparation

 Data files need to be in CSV format.
-Example files are included in this directory, e.g. H76_noise.csv.
+Example files are included in the 'Example_Data' directory, e.g. H76_noise.csv.
 This files looks like this:
 ```
  t,IAA,IAAn,IBB,IBBn,IAB,IABn,IBA,IBAn
  0.0232,1553000,49000,816700,49000,329600,49000,233100,49000